Equations of genus $4$ curves from their theta constants: Reconstructing the curve

 i.e., the quadratic form $\psi(q)$ is the unique (up to scalar) quadratic form vanishing on the curve $c(\mathcal{V}(q))\subset \Gamma_\eta$.
 Since $y=c^{-1}(x)$ and $q$ vanishes at $y$, this implies that $\psi(q)$ vanishes at $x$, i.e.,

 By \ref{eqn: pairing} $\gamma(x)$ must therefore be orthogonal to all the quadratic forms vanishing at $y$ and thus is a multiple of $y\otimes y$.
 (It could a priori be zero.)
 This proves the claim.
 Next, the observation $\text{disc}(y\otimes y)=0$ shows that $G$ vanishes on $\Gamma_\eta$.
 To prove that $G$ vanishes with multiplicity two, one can use the same argument with adjugate matrices as in the discussion preceding Theorem 4.1.4 in \cite{Dolgachev} to show that $\gamma_\eta^3 \mid G^2 $ where $\gamma_\eta$ is a cubic form cutting out $\Gamma_\eta$.
 This implies that $\gamma_\eta^2 \mid G$ because $\Gamma_\eta$ is irreducible.
 It remains to show that $G\neq 0$.
 One possible argument would be to go through the classification of symmetroid cubic surfaces on \cite[\S1, p.
 33]{Catanese} and explicitly verify that $G \neq 0$ in every case.
 Alternatively, we propose the following general proof.
 Choose a plane $H\subset \mathbb{P}^3$ such that $\Gamma_\eta \cap H$ is smooth.
-Then $\Gamma_\eta \cap H$ is a smooth plane curve and the restriction $\gamma_{\eta_{|H}}$ gives a determinantal equation for it.
-Hence, the general theory of determinantal equations for smooth plane curves from Dolgachev’s book \cite[Section 4.1.2]{Dolgachev} applies.
+Then the restriction $\gamma_{\eta_{|H}}$ gives a determinantal equation for the smooth plane curve $\Gamma_\eta \cap H$.
+Hence, the theory of determinantal equations from Dolgachev’s book \cite[Section 4.1.2]{Dolgachev} applies.
 The degree six form $G_{|H}$ appears as a special case of the construction preceding \cite[Theorem 4.1.4]{Dolgachev} (where it is denoted by $\det(N)$).
 In loc.\ cit. he proves that this polynomial is non-zero.
 Therefore, we conclude that $G_{|H}\neq 0$ and thus $G\neq 0$.
 This proves the non-bielliptic case.
 Assume now that $(C, \eta)$ is bielliptic.
 Then $\Gamma_\eta$ is a cone over a smooth plane cubic $E\subset \mathbb{P}^2$.
 Furthermore, after applying a coordinate transformation that maps the vertex to $(0:0:0:1)$ it is easy to see that $\mathcal{V}(G)$ is a cone over the same vertex by looking at the resulting equation.
 (This follows from the fact that in the bielliptic case, $\psi$ maps a conic to the cone over it, as mentioned in Section \ref{sec:bielliptic}.)
 Thus we are reduced to a statement about the symmetric determinantal representation of $E$ in $\mathbb{P}^2$.
-Then Dolgachev's argument applies directly and the proposition follows. \end{proof} However, we do not have direct access to the map $\psi$ in our reconstruction method.
-The next lemma shows how to find a cubic vanishing on $C$ from the knowledge of $\varphi$ alone. \begin{lem} Let $\widetilde{\psi}$ be any right inverse of $\varphi$.
-Define $\widetilde{G}$ using the same formula as for $G$ in (\ref{eqn: defG}) but with $\psi$ replaced by $\widetilde{\psi}$.
-Then
+Then Dolgachev's argument applies directly and the proposition follows. \end{proof} In order to apply the proposition we need to know the map $\psi$.
+So far we have explained how to reconstruct the map $\varphi$.
+Now, the map $\psi$ is characterized by being the right inverse of $\varphi$ with image $W_\eta$.
+Therefore, it suffices to recover the linear subspace $W_\eta \subset S^2V$.
+For that purpose, we have the following lemma: \begin{lem} Let $W_\eta \subset S^2V$ be as before.
+Then the orthogonal complement $W_\eta^\perp \subset S^2V^\vee$ is closed under the binary operation